HasanTarik-REC/Note-Collections/Third Year/Odd Semester/System Analysis and Design/Introduction.md

 - Environment
 - Boundaries and interface

+### **<br/>Can you have a viable system without feedback?
+Explain.**

+Control in a dynamic system is achieved by feedback.
+Feedback measures output against a standard in some form of cybernetic procedure that includes communication and control.<br/>
+Feedback may be positive or negative, routine or informational.
+Positive feedback reinforces the performance of the system.
+It is routine in nature.
+Negative feedback generally provides the controller with information for action.

 ### **<br/>What are the differences between physical & abstract system?**

 | `Physical System`                                        | `Abstract System`                                                             |